bdeewang/bdeewang.github.io/index.md

 <!-- <a href="https://drive.google.com/file/d/14Qb6_G7CEKUkhOUEwx68559Rs1BCa74S/view?usp=sharing" class="internal-link quarter-line-space">View my CV&nbsp;→</a>
 <code class="highlighter-rouge" style="color:#ffffbf"><b>I am on the job market in AY 2024-25!</b></code>-->

-Before coming to UC Santa Cruz, I received my M.S. in Mathematics from the [Higher School of Economics](https://math.hse.ru/en/) in Moscow, where I wrote my [master's thesis](https://www.hse.ru/en/edu/vkr/296285338) under [Vadim Vologodsky](https://www.hse.ru/en/org/persons/160474191); and I received my B.S. in Mathematics, with a specialization in applied algebra, from [Shiv Nadar University](https://math.snu.edu.in/) in India.

 <!--
 <a href="/research" class="internal-link quarter-line-space">View my research&nbsp;→</a><a href="/travel" class="internal-link quarter-line-space">View my travel schedule&nbsp;→</a>-->

-I am an Instructor of Record over the summer for Precalculus (MATH 3) and Cryptography (MATH 134).
-I was awarded the [Chancellor’s Dissertation-Year Fellowship](https://science.ucsc.edu/research-opportunities/dissertation-year-fellowships/) for this academic year.
 I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro.

 If you're thinking of asking me for a letter of recommendation, I encourage you to read [Letter Writing Information](/letters).